 Determine before class starts how you’ll get feedback and engagement with your students so that you can revise and move forward.

 Be clear with your beta students about these engagement requirements.

 How often do you expect to engage with them and how do you expect to do it?
 Will it be one-on-one or in a group?
 Will it be in a forum or Facebook group?
 Will it be live on a webinar?

 Set specific dates for your students’ work on the class to begin and complete.
 Define, also, what constitutes student success.

 TAKE A DEEPER DIVE INTO SOFT LAUNCHES PLUS BETA AND MVP OFFERS

-Click on the button below to get a free pdf guide to extended details on executing a soft launch, examples of beta and MVP topics, and options on delivery of these early classes in your portfolio.
+Click here to get a free pdf guide to extended details on executing a soft launch, examples of beta and MVP topics, and options on delivery of these early classes in your portfolio.

 And look for an article next week here that gives you a process for developing a particular kind of MVP: the mini course.